 SMS has a 209% higher response rate than a phone call, e-mail, or Facebook

 Statistics have proven that 63% of people prefer communicating via text message over most other forms of message delivery.
 Text messages get delivered right away, without the need for an internet connection or strong mobile signal.
 There is no “spam folder” and it’s not overcrowded like e-mails.

 83% of Digital Marketing Agencies confirm that text messages are more effective than e-mail marketing.
 The average open rate for an SMS campaign is as high as 98% while e-mail rings in at just 20%

 How Can You Send SMS Payment Messages?

 All of these options are available with our Click-to-Pay service, to give organisations maximum flexibility and collect payments in a way that suits their operations.

 What’s the Future of SMS Payment Messages and RCS?

 RCS stands for Rich Communication Services.
 This was made by Google to offer non-Apple phone users a competitive alternative to iMessage.
-It enhances SMS messages with pictures, videos, and more branding options, beneficial for organizations that are communicating with customers.
+It enhances SMS messages with pictures, videos and more branding options, beneficial for organizations that are communicating to customers.